ezechiaskumbu77/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Alx, redirections abd filters
-1. The script that displays a  confused smiley
+2. The script that displays the content of /etc/passwd file